By Stacy Mantle

 Docked boats provide a perfect learning opportunity for pets, and this is the time to establish a routine.
 We immediately let our pets know when they were allowed outside, where it was appropriate to eliminate, and the difference between playtime and naptime.

 This is also the time to establish a boarding protocol.
 Ramps can be purchased to help a pet board safely, and everyday bathroom mats can provide footing on the slick fiberglass of a freshly waxed boat while docked.
+A floating dog ramp is a great investment for your pets safety.

 Keep your pet’s health records handy as you could be asked for them at any time.
 A health certificate states the animal was in good health at the time of the visit to the veterinarian, its breed, name, date of visit, and any health concerns.
 If you’re sailing abroad, European countries require an EU998 form which can be provided by your veterinarian, so plan in advance.